cardiffnlp/tweeteval/README.md

 # TweetEval
-This is the main repository of the TweetEval benchmark (reference paper here)
+This is the main repository of the TweetEval benchmark (reference paper here, Findings of EMNLP).
+TweetEval consists of seven heterogenous tasks in Twitter, all framed as multi-class tweet classification.
+All tasks have been unified into the same benchmark, with each dataset presented in the same format with training, validation and test splits.

 # TweetEval: Datasets

-TODO: Explain tasks and dataset formats + add links to papers
+In the following we present the seven datasets of TweetEval, and its corresponding labels:

-- **Emotion Recognition**, SemEval 2018 (Affects in Tweets)
+- **Emotion Recognition**, SemEval 2018 (Affects in Tweets):

 - **Emoji Prediction**, SemEval 2018 (Emoji Prediction)